MTeeeee/DevOps-Demoproject/README.md

 The developer can set up the development environment as he needs it.

-You can see the setup of the infrastructure in the screenshot.
+You can see the setup of the infrastructure in the screenshot (bottom).

 **Created the following AWS services in the region "eu-central-1":**
 **Network 1:** <br />